Sorority Chapter TCRs 2020-21

 - If a sorority chapter does not pay the suite rental fee in full by the due date, access to the sorority suite will be suspended.
 Suite access may also be affected if there is any outstanding balance owed by the sorority chapter for suite rental fee balances from other semesters, renovations, redecorating fees, damages, etc.

 L. SORORITY SUITES

 - Sorority suites feature a card reader on the entry door.
 Sorority members living on the floor automatically have access to the suite on their floor 24 hours/7 days a week.
 Sorority members will not have access to other suites in the building.
-Overflow and off-campus members are eligible to receive card access to the building and suite, per the Protocol for Non-Sorority Members.
+Members living in other housing options or off-campus are eligible to receive card access to the building and suite, per the Protocol for Non-Sorority Members.
 Doors to the suite are not permitted to be propped open.

 - The sorority has the option to select a standard furniture package provided by Housing (sororities located on the first floor will receive a furniture package with reduced quantities to fit space):

 - Living Room: 6 seats (in any configuration: sofa-3 seats, loveseat-2 seats, chair-1 seat); 1 coffee table (an Ottoman with a soft or solid surface top); 2 end tables or 2nd coffee table.